BluFedora/SR-Spritesheet-Manager/Project/Documentation/spritesheet_generator.md

   - Frames can be reordered by dragging and dropping.
   - To remove some frames select them and press the delete or backspace key.

+# TODO List

+## Required for Release

+[x] Deleting folders / images needs to recursively check children.
+[x] Deleting folders / images should be accessibvle from r-click and as a menu item (+ thus a shortcut).
+[x] Selecting an animation shoudl show a preview.
+  [x] An empty animation should show an image indicating there are no frames.
+[x] Rename Animations
+[x] Deleting of frames needs to be put in a right click menu.
+[x] Moving the timeline scrubber.
+[ ] Sending out packets lol (pretty fundamental)
+[ ] Exporting a Spritesheet
+[x] Mouse wheel to zoom
+  [ ] and scroll the Timeline View.
+[ ] Document ALL of this...

+## Would be nice but not important

+[?]
+Rearrange Animations around
+[?]
+Playback speed
+[ ] Make an anamation not loop when playing.
+[ ] Clearing the recent spritesheet list.
+[ ] Hover rect bugs, moving the mosue too fast over the tl will do weird stuff. plus it should be cleared on animation select.
+[ ] The zoom for the timeline does not correspond to mouse wheel.

 # Runtimes I Should Support: